LauraVEkris/openrowingmonitor/docs/CONTRIBUTING.md

 ## Code of Conduct

 All contributors are expected to follow the [Code of Conduct](CODE_OF_CONDUCT.md).
-I want this to be a place where everyone feels comfortable.
+We want this to be a place where everyone feels comfortable.
+We deeply understand passion for a specific feature, but please be respectfull when other people to contribute their vision as well.
 Please make sure you are welcoming and friendly to others.

 ## How can I contribute?